ni-kismet/engineering-flot/API.md

     would be at most tickDecimals.
 Otherwise, it would be computed based on the axis minimum and maximum and the number of ticks.

+ - defaultTickFormatter (value, axis, precision)

+    Returs the default formatted value for a given axis.

+ - expRepTickFormatter (value, axis, precision)

+    Returs the formatted value for a representation with exponent.

  - computeTickSize (min, max, noTicks, tickDecimals)

     Returs the size used for axis ticks.
 This is used internally.